pfdubois/BridgeBidding/source/Planning.rst

 So what caused the problem?
 It was that opener's first suit was lower ranked than his second.
 Therefore the opener needs a very good hand to do that.

-A :term:`reverse` by opener is a rebid that meets two tests:
+A :term:`reverse` by opener is a rebid in a new suit that meets two tests:

 #.
 Opener's rebid is in a suit higher than his original suit, AND
 #.
 Opener's rebid is a level higher than responder's bid.